Nexmo/station/_documentation/messaging/sms/overview.md

 ## Concepts

-Before using the Nexmo SMS API, familiarise yourself with the following:
+Before using the Nexmo SMS API, familiarize yourself with the following:

 * **[Number format](/voice/voice-api/guides/numbers)** - The SMS API requires phone numbers in E.164 format.